kachurun/monaco-esm/README.md

 ### Electron

 This package works well in Electron.
-If you’re loading workers in a sandboxed context, you may need to configure security policies accordingly.
+If you're loading workers in a sandboxed context, you may need to configure security policies accordingly.

 ### Next.js